Advanced-JavaScript/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms

-This repository contains the daily challenges of the 301, 401 courses.
+This repository contains the daily challenges of the 401 course.

 # Documenation for 401 challenges